thongnbui/MIDS_207/README.md

 # MIDS_207
-This is all the work I have done for UCB MIDS' Data Visualization class
+This is all the work I have done for UCB MIDS' Machine Learning class